kazeburo/mackerel-plugin-maxcpu/README.md

 At the first time of execution, mackerel-plugin-maxcpu spawns the calculating daemon.
 From second execution mackerel-plugin-maxcpu connects the background daemon to know CPU usages.

-Current works on Linux Only.
+Currently works on Linux Only.

 ## sample